hreilly/gvwire-templates/README.md

 Daily newsletters and their component parts (including the original .doc and the .html) live in Marketing/41- GV Wire/First Things First 2018.
 The files are further broken down by month and date.

-Once the template has been updated, run it through [https://putsmail.com/inliner].
+Once the template has been updated, run it through Litmus [https://putsmail.com/inliner].
+This is probably the most important step because it pulls all of the CSS into inline styles.

+In Activecampaign, create a new campaign and select "Build from Scratch".
+Choose HTML and paste the code from Litmus in the editor.